stefanofa/awesome/README.md

 *   [superwall/react-native-superwall](https://github.com/superwall/react-native-superwall) - Remotely configure every aspect of your paywall and double your revenue.

 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!
-Open Source perplexity alternative.

 *   [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code) - Roo Code gives you a whole dev team of AI agents in your code editor.